iboutsikas/iboutsikas.github.io/docs/6.2.0/build.md

     $ JEKYLL_ENV=production bundle exec jekyll build --lsi

-This will generate the finished static files in `_site` which can be deployed using the methods outlined in the [Jekyll Documentation][deploy].
+This will generate the finished static files in `_site`, which can be deployed using the methods outlined in the [Jekyll Documentation][deploy].

 ## Building on GitHub Pages
-If you are using the PRO version of Hydejack, this method is discouraged because it will publish the source code of the theme on GitHub.
+**NOTE**: If you are using the PRO version of Hydejack, this method is discouraged because it will publish the source code of the theme on GitHub.
 {:.message}

 GitHub Pages offers the possibility to upload your site's Jekyll source directly.
-Then, GitHub will run the build process in the cloud, provided you site only uses [certain plugins](https://pages.github.com/versions/).
-Hydejack supports GitHub Pages out of the box.
+Then, GitHub will run the build process in the cloud, provided your site only uses [certain plugins](https://pages.github.com/versions/).
+Hydejack supports building on GitHub Pages out of the box.

 However, when using this method, the LSI is not available (see above), so make sure `use_lsi` is set to `false` in `_config.yml`.